TanStack/table/docs/guide/sorting.md

 - `column.getNextSortingOrder` - Useful for showing which direction the column will sort by next. (asc/desc/clear in a tooltip/menu item/aria-label or something)
 - `column.getFirstSortDir` - Useful for showing which direction the column will sort by first. (asc/desc in a tooltip/menu item/aria-label or something)
 - `column.getAutoSortDir` - Determines whether the first sorting direction will be ascending or descending for a column.
-- `column.getAutoSortingFn` - Used internally to find the default sorting function for a column if none is specified.
+- `column.getAutoSortFn` - Used internally to find the default sorting function for a column if none is specified.
-- `column.getSortingFn` - Returns the exact sorting function being used for a column.
+- `column.getSortFn` - Returns the exact sorting function being used for a column.

 - `column.getCanMultiSort` - Useful for enabling/disabling the multi-sorting UI for a column.
 - `column.getSortIndex` - Useful for showing a badge or indicator of the column's sort order in a multi-sort scenario. i.e. whether or not it is the first, second, third, etc. column to be sorted.